 User Interaction Model

 Prompts are designed to be user-controlled, meaning they are exposed from servers to clients with the intention of the user being able to explicitly select them for use.
+This refers to who decides when the prompt is used, not who authors its content.
+Prompt content is defined by the server.
 Typically, prompts would be triggered through user-initiated commands in the user interface, which allows users to naturally discover and invoke available prompts.
 For example, as slash commands:

 Capabilities